Skip to content

 uv run python -m shift_left_mcp.test_server

 1. Modify the Cursor mcp configuration: Cursor > Settings > Cursor Settings, then select Tools & MCP.
-Add the mcp configuration:
+Add the mcp configuration but change the cwd path below:

 "mcpServers": {